Ricky12Awesome/packwiz-modlist/README.md

 # Prints about this program
 packwizml --about

-# Specify a project path
+# Sets a project path
 # other path options are relative to this by default
 # to disable this, add '-O' for output and '-M' for mods
 packwizml --path ./ # short: -p

-# Specify a mods directory
+# Sets an output directory
 # to disable being relative to '--path' add '-O'
 packwizml --output modlist.md # short: -o

-# Specify a mods directory
+# Sets a mods directory
 # to disable being relative to '--path' add '-M'
 packwizml --mods ./mods # short: -m